 Brazilian Blowouts consist of applying a liquid protein solution to the hair.
-This solution adds a protective layer around your strands, coating the cuticles so that they appear fuller, smoother and shinier.
-These treatments last 3 months depending on your hair type, but there isn't a hair type that can't consider getting the job done.
+This solution is meant to add a protective layer around your strands, coating the cuticles so that they appear fuller, smoother, and shinier.
+These treatments last three months depending on your hair type, but there isn't a hair type that can't consider getting the job done.
 Even if your hair is more fine, fragile, or already chemically treated in some way, your Brazilian Blowout can be altered in its potency to accommodate your hair and still provide a smoother outcome.
-One of the perks to Brazilian Blowouts is that you don't need to avoid washing it for days afterward, and from there, the treatment can last for three to six months with proper care.
+One of the perks of Brazilian Blowouts is that you don't need to avoid washing it for days afterward, and from there, the treatment can last for three months with proper care, according to the brand.

 Can You Give Yourself a DIY Keratin Treatment or Brazilian Blowout?

 Remember, the Brazilian Blowout is a specific brand name of an in-salon liquid keratin treatment, so you can't get a true Brazilian Blowout without a certified stylist.
 However, it is possible to create a similar result with a more DIY-friendly keratin treatment at home.
 We always lean towards putting these matters into the hands of a pro, especially with treatments that involve harsh chemicals like formaldehyde (as is the case with Brazilian Blowouts).
 When looking to get a real Brazilian Blowout using the brand's line of products, you'll want to go to a pro who's certified in performing these treatments and have a thorough consultation about your desires.